Starting post-primary school

-The post-primary or second-level sector of education caters for students aged 12 to 18 years.
+The post-primary or second-level education caters for students aged 12 to 18 years.
 Attendance at school is compulsory for students aged under 16.
 Most children start in post-primary school at the age of 12 or 13.
 They must be at least 12 years of age on 1 January in the year they start second-level education in order to be registered in a post-primary school.
-There are several different types of post-primary school.
+There are different types of post-primary school.

 In most rural and provincial areas, there is generally one school that is attended by all the students in that area.
 However, some parents and students, especially in large population centres, may have a choice of schools.
 The factors to consider when choosing a school include:

 - The admissions policy: This should be described in the school plan, which the school is obliged to publish

 - The curriculum: the range of subjects offered by the school

 - School discipline: Under the Education (Welfare) Act 2000 (pdf) the board of management is obliged to draw up a code of behaviour for students